pitt-crc/wrappers/docs/source/index.rst

 CRC Wrapper Applications
 ========================

-Commandline applications for wrapping common HPC tasks.
+Command line applications for wrapping common HPC tasks.

 The CRC wrapper applications provide a simplified interface for running common HPC tasks on Slurm based clusters.
 They are designed as a stepping stone for